ZakariaNasri/Xylophone-flutter-app/README.md

 ## Installation

-To run this app, you need to have Flutter installed on your machine.
-Then, clone this repository and open it in your preferred IDE.
-Run `flutter pub get` to install the dependencies.
-Connect your device or emulator and run `flutter run` to launch the app.
+-To run this app, you need to have Flutter installed on your machine.
+-Then, clone this repository and open it.
+-Run `flutter pub get` to install the dependencies.
+-Connect your device or emulator and run `flutter run` to launch the app.

 ## Usage